Anthony Fasano: 2007 season

 A shoulder injury bothered Fasano throughout training camp and preseason in 2007, but he went on to appear in every one of the team's regular season games while starting six of them.
 Fasano caught his first NFL touchdown on a 26-yard pass from quarterback Tony Romo against the Green Bay Packers on November 29.
 He suffered a mild concussion during Week 15 but did not miss a game.
 Fasano finished his second professional season with 14 receptions for 143 yards and a touchdown.

 During the 2007 season, Wade Phillips became the new Cowboys head coach and Jason Garrett was named the offensive coordinator.
 At the end of the year, the team decided that he was not a good fit for their offensive system.
 He underwent shoulder surgery in January 2008.

-Miami Dolphins
+Miami Dolphins (first stint)

 2008 season

-On April 25, 2008, the Miami Dolphins agreed to acquire Fasano, along with linebacker Akin Ayodele, from the Cowboys in exchange for a fourth-round pick (100th overall) in the 2008 NFL Draft.
-Dolphins executive vice president Bill Parcells, general manager Jeff Ireland, head coach Tony Sparano, and other assistants were with the Cowboys organization when Fasano was drafted in 2006.
+On April 25, 2008, the Miami Dolphins agreed to acquire Fasano, along with linebacker Akin Ayodele, from the Cowboys in exchange for a fourth-round pick (100th overall) in the 2008 NFL draft.
+Dolphins executive vice president Bill Parcells, general manager Jeff Ireland, head coach Tony Sparano, and other assistants were with the Cowboys organization when Fasano was selected in 2006.
 The pick sent to Dallas for Fasano was eventually traded to the Oakland Raiders, who used it to select cornerback Tyvon Branch.

-During his first season with the Dolphins, Fasano caught 34 passes for 454 yards and a career-high 7 touchdowns.
+During his first season with the Dolphins, Fasano caught 34 passes for 454 yards and a career-high seven touchdowns.

 2009 season

-In 2009, Fasano recorded 339 yards for 2 touchdowns as the Dolphins finished with a 7–9 record.
+In 2009, Fasano recorded 339 yards for two touchdowns as the Dolphins finished with a 7–9 record.